-Obstacle and terrain warnings work in both 2D and 3D mode.
+Obstacle and terrain warnings work in both 2D and 3D modes.

 Check.
 Select an approach procedure then tap the small 'map' icon above the plate and the procedure (and any other plate you select later) will appear on the map.
 You can use the Brightness button on the app's top toolbar to adjust the opacity of the procedure.

 Automatic.
-Select an airport via any mechanism (type the ident, select from the Nearst list, double-tap on the map the select an airport, etc.) to see it in the Airports tab.
+Select an airport via any mechanism (type the ident, select from the Nearest list, double-tap on the map the select an airport, etc.) to see it in the Airports tab.
 The extended runways with right-pattern indicators (orange arrows) will appear for that airport.
-You do not need to create a flight plan to see extended runways but you do need to select the airport.
+You do not need to create a flight plan to see extended runways, but you do need to select the airport.

 Yes and yes.
 Tap the Split button located at the upper left of the screen to toggle between single-screen to split-screen modes in either Portrait or Landscape orientations.